© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Skipwith Common, 800m south east of Adamson Farm is a scheduled monument protected by Historic England under reference 1018604.
 View the official record →

-Round barrow on Skipwith Common, 800m south east of Adamson Farm, is a Bronze Age burial monument located in North Yorkshire.
+Round barrow on Skipwith Common, 800m south east of Adamson Farm, is a Bronze Age burial mound located in the North Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018604.

 Round barrow on Skipwith Common, 800m south east of Adamson Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018604.